InoriShio/I-DeskPet/README.md

 # Other keybinds

-Double click = Reset gif size to original
+Double click = Reset gif size to original `n
 Scroll = Scales the gif up and or down